CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 The values will be directly added to meta tag name attribute.
 For example, to use Dublin Core [Title](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/elements/1.1/title) from the "elements" namespace, the value would be `DC.title`.
 To use an element from the "terms" namespace the prefix would be `DCTERMS`, e.g. [abstract](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/abstract) is `DCTERMS.abstract`.
-If the "dc-map" column is empty, no DC meta tags will be added.
+If the "dc_map" column is empty, no DC meta tags will be added.

 Recommended fields to map include: